EOEPCA/keycloak-opa-plugin/README.md

 ### Policy configuration

-Policies can meanwhile be created and basically configured via the Keycloak Admin UI.
+Policies can meanwhile be created and configured via the Keycloak Admin UI.
+It is possible to configure all the properties listed below.

-Additionally, it is possible to place a configuration file in the configured OPA policy directory.
+Additionally, it is still possible (but not recommended any more) to place a configuration file in the configured OPA policy directory.
 The base name of this file must match the policy name, and its extension must be `.properties`.
 The file may contain the following properties:

-* `policyPath`: Subpath (e.g. `my_package/my_policy_rule`) to append to the OPA base URI (deprecated, should be configured via UI)
+* `policyPath`: Subpath (e.g. `my_package/my_policy_rule`) to append to the OPA base URI
-* `input.includePermission`: If this is set to `true`, the plugin adds a section with permission-related information to the input document.
+* `input.includePermission`: If this is not set to `false`, the plugin adds a section with permission-related information to the input document.
-* `input.includeResource`: If this is set to `true`, the plugin adds resource-related information to the permission section of the input document.
+* `input.includeResource`: If this is not set to `false`, the plugin adds resource-related information to the permission section of the input document.
 This implies that `input.includePermission` must also be set to `true`.

-Note that this way of configuring policies is a preliminary solution.
+Note that this way of configuring policies was a preliminary solution and is meanwhile considered deprecated.
+It will be removed in a future release.
-It will be removed when all relevant properties (esp. `input.include*`) can be configured via the Admin UI.